 Currently only asset based data is available (bank accounts, deposits, mutual funds, insurance policies, pension funds).
 Other data types are likely to be added over time.

 No. The data being transmitted through the AA is encrypted.
 Also, AAs are not allowed to store, process and sell the customer’s data.
 This is designed to ensure AAs do not have a conflict of interest when designing processes to obtain consent for access to user data.

 An AA application, not the AA itself, will have access to the balances of your accounts.
 The decrypting of this happens on the device of the end customer.
 Very basic analytics can be done on the user’s device but will be limited because of the device’s horsepower.

+As per the principle of reciprocity, the entity needs to be a FIP first and then an FIU.
 Examples include issuer/acquirer in UPI or a bank must report to then access credit bureau data.